 The coronation of Haile Selassie, otherwise known as Ras Tafari or Prince Tafari, as the word Ras connotes, along with the Biblical assumed accredited titles of King of Kings, Lords of Lords, and Conquering Lion of the Twelve Tribes of Judah, engendered a further deepening of faith, pride and purpose, which was heretofore, almost nonexistent.
 Therein lies the emergence of a more organized Rastafarian movement, not necessarily by structure, but by some befuddling sensibilities that recognized a “Savior” of Black people of African ancestry, through Haile Selassie.
 This also cemented a sense of self identity.
 Rastas were fighting for freedom as they knew that they were taken against their will to the Americas and they considered themselves to be living in virtual captivity.

 Dreadlocks and the holy herb (ganja) became synonymous, although, truth be told, by virtue of the relatively marginal number of Rastafarians, more regular citizens of the island smoke ganja.
+Political Support.

 AMERICA TAKES THE REIGN